-WRIT 101 COLLEGE COMPOSITION (3.00): Helps students develop fluency in writing clear, forceful, effective prose and acquire the college-level reasoning, reading and writing skills that they will find necessary for success in other college courses. prerequisite: adequate score on placement test or completion of designated developmental writing courses with a grade of C- or higher [WRIT] [COM] [COMP]
+WRIT 101 COLLEGE COMPOSITION (3.00): Helps students develop fluency in writing clear, forceful, effective prose and acquire the college level reasoning, reading and writing skills that they will find necessary for success in other college courses. prerequisite: adequate score on placement test or completion of designated developmental writing courses with a grade of C or higher [WRIT] [COM] [COMP]

 WRIT 190 ENGLISH COMP TUTORIAL (1.00): Fundamental methods for developing expository essays, exploring how writers use descriptions, stories, -reasoning, and the techniques of persuasion in essays that aim to define, identity, classify, analyze, compare, and contrast events, objects and ideas.
 Although primary emphasis is on the forms of the essay as a whole, students also learn principles of organization and cohesion at the sentence and paragraph level.
 With the instructor's guidance, students practice strategies for brainstorming, planning, drafting, and revising their essays.
 Short readings are assigned as models and examples of forms of discourse students.
-Restricted to students who have not already fulfilled the lower--division English Composition requirement.
+Restricted to students who have not already fulfilled the lower -division English Composition requirement.

 WRIT 200 PRACTICUM IN WRITING (3.00): Designed to review skills developed in WRIT 101 or equivalent and prepare students for successful completion of WRIT 300.
 Students build skills in critical reading, rhetorical analysis and writing from sources while maintaining a focus on textual conventions.
 Students write in a variety of genres for inclusion in a final course portfolio.
-Passing grade is C-or higher. prerequisite: adequate score on placement or placement waiver

-WRIT 300 COMPOSITION AND RESEARCH (3.00): This course helps students expand their skills in writing effective prose for a variety of audiences, including academic, professional and personal.
-The course, which emphasizes discipline-specific writing projects, builds on skills previously acquired in lower-level writing courses.
-It is designed to help students develop additional writing skills needed for success in college and their respective majors. prerequisites: Successful completion of WRIT 101 or equivalent; and a qualifying score on the Upper-Division Writing Placement Test or successful completion of WRIT 200.
+Passing grade is C or higher. prerequisite: adequate score on placement or placement waiver course, which emphasizes discipline specific writing projects, builds on skills previously acquired in lower level writing courses.
+It is designed to help students develop additional writing skills needed for success in college and their respective majors. prerequisites: Successful completion of WRIT 101 or equivalent; and a qualifying score on the Upper Division Writing Placement Test or successful completion of WRIT 200.
 [WRIT] [COM] [UCOMP]